Cohomogeneity one Ricci Solitons from Hopf Fibrations: The cohomogeneity one Ricci soliton equation

-From now on assume that there is a singular orbit at $t=0.$ That is, the orbit at $t=0$ is of dimension strictly less then the dimension of the principal orbit.
-Then $\gamma(0)$ is contained in the singular orbit and $H=G_{\gamma(0)}$ is defined to be its isotropy group.
-It goes back to an idea of Back's \cite{BackLocalTheoryofEquiv}, see also \cite{EWInitialValueEinstein}, that in the presence of a singular orbit, equation \eqref{CohomOneRSc} implies \eqref{CohomOneRSa} automatically, provided \cite{DWCohomOneSolitons} that the metric is at least $C^2$ regular and the soliton potential is of class $C^3.$ Moreover, if in this case the conservation law \eqref{GeneralConservationLaw} is satisfied, then \cite{DWCohomOneSolitons} equation \eqref{CohomOneRSb} holds as well.
+From now on, assume that there is a singular orbit $Q = G/H$ at $t=0.$ That is, the orbit at $t=0$ is of dimension strictly less than the dimension of the principal orbit, and let $H=G_{\gamma(0)}$ denote its isotropy group.

+Building up on an idea of Back \cite{BackLocalTheoryofEquiv}, see also \cite{EWInitialValueEinstein}, Dancer-Wang \cite{DWCohomOneSolitons} have shown that in the presence of a singular orbit, equation \eqref{CohomOneRSc} implies \eqref{CohomOneRSa} automatically, provided that the metric is at least $C^2$-regular and the soliton potential is of class $C^3.$ Moreover, if in this case the conservation law \eqref{GeneralConservationLaw} is satisfied, then equation \eqref{CohomOneRSb} holds as well.
 Conversely, any trajectory of the Ricci soliton equations \eqref{CohomOneRSb}, \eqref{CohomOneRSc} that describes a $C^3$-regular metric with a singular orbit has to satisfy the conservation law \eqref{ReformulatedGeneralConsLaw}.

-Buzano \cite{BuzanoInitialValueSolitons} has considered the initial value problem for cohomogeneity one Ricci solitons.
-Extending Eschenburg-Wang's work \cite{EWInitialValueEinstein} in the Einstein case, under a simplifying, technical assumption, the initial value problem can be solved close to singular orbit regardless of the soliton being shrinking, steady or expanding.
-However, solutions are not necessarily unique.
-For a precise statement, see theorem \ref{MainRegularityTheorem}.
+The initial value problem for gradient cohomogeneity one Ricci solitons has been considered by Buzano \cite{BuzanoInitialValueSolitons}.
+Extending Eschenburg-Wang's work \cite{EWInitialValueEinstein} in the Einstein case, under a simplifying, technical assumption, the initial value problem can be solved close to a singular orbit regardless of the soliton being shrinking, steady or expanding.
+However, the solution may not be unique.
+For a precise statement, see theorem \ref{QEMInitialValueTheorem}.

-The existence of a singular orbit at $t=0$ imposes the smoothness condition $\dot{u}(0)=0$ on the potential function $u.$ Notice also that without loss of generality $u(0)=0$ can be assumed, as the Ricci soliton equation is invariant under changing the potential by an additive constant.
-If $d_1$ denotes the dimension of the collapsing sphere at the singular orbit, recall that the trace of the shape operator grows like $\tr(L) = \frac{d_1}{t} + O(t).$ Therefore the conservation law \eqref{GeneralConservationLaw} implies $\ddot{u}(0)= \frac{C}{d_1 + 1}.$ To summarize:
+Notice that $u(0)=0$ can be assumed, as the Ricci soliton equation is invariant under changing the potential by an additive constant.
+Furthermore, the existence of a singular orbit at $t=0$ imposes the smoothness condition $\dot{u}(0)=0$ on the soliton potential $u.$ If $d_S$ denotes the dimension of the collapsing sphere at the singular orbit, then the trace of the shape operator grows like $\tr(L) = \frac{d_S}{t} + O(t)$ as $t \to 0.$ Therefore the conservation law \eqref{GeneralConservationLaw} implies $\ddot{u}(0)= \frac{C}{d_S + 1}.$ To summarize: